greypaschall/autoServerProject/README.md

 Flow:

-> (1 ) mc_proxy.py will run in a tmux session on a nano ec2 instance for minimum costs
+> (1) mc_proxy.py is a port listener and conditional proxy.
+It will run in a tmux session on a nano ec2 instance for minimum costs.

->>When a user connects to the public ip of this
+>>A user connects to the public ip of the instance running mc_proxy.py

--Ingame they will see a motd saying "Starting up please wait ~2 minutes"
+>>Ingame they will see a motd saying "Starting up please wait ~2 minutes"

 -The launch template bootstraps the instance:
   - restoring world data from an S3 bucket